 console.log(`Scraping page ${currentPage}...`);

-// Wait for content
+// Wait for content to load

 await page.waitForSelector('.product_pod');

-// Scrape current page
+// Extract data from current page

 const pageData = await page.$$eval('.product_pod', books => {